neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 ## Summary

-You have now set up Azure AI Foundry with:
+You have now set up Microsoft Foundry with:
 - A new Foundry project
 - **gpt-4o-mini** deployed for chat completions
-- **text-embedding-ada-002** deployed for embeddings

-These models will be used in the remaining labs to:
-- Generate embeddings for vector search (Lab 4)
-- Power GraphRAG retrievers (Lab 5)
-- Enable intelligent agents (Lab 6)

 ## What's Next